Self-Induced Superradiant Masing

-\textbf{Pulsed revivals and quasi-continuous masing} \\ Surprisingly, following a pause of $\Delta t \approx \SI{15}{\micro \second}$ after the initial superradiant decay, a sequence of revival pulses emerges, as shown in Fig.~\ref{fig1:setup}c, which goes beyond the standard description.
-The revival dynamics timescale is unexpected, as it is much longer than the characteristic timescales of the cavity loss rate, the ensemble dephasing, and the collective interaction of the coupled system, $\Delta t \gg \{ \kappa, \Gamma, g_\mathrm{coll} \}^{-1}$.
-It also significantly exceeds the individual spin linewidth $\Delta t \gg \gamma_\perp^{-1}$.
-This excludes any Rabi oscillations or spin-echo behavior as a possible explanation for the revivals.
-The revival pulses manifest as distinct peaks in the cavity amplitude, progressively spreading over time.
-These masing pulses are approximately Gaussian, featuring full-widths at half-maximum ranging from around $\SI{1.2}{\micro \second}$ to $\SI{2.9}{\micro \second}$.
-Each pulse has a random but nearly constant phase as determined from the quadratures $I$ and $Q$ of the cavity amplitude, corresponding to coherent pulsed masing with bandwidths ranging from around $\SI{120}{\kilo \hertz}$ to $\SI{350}{\kilo \hertz}$.
-After the early sequence of discrete pulses, subsequent ones start to merge, transforming into a quasi-continuous and sustained cavity emission that persists for more than $\SI{500}{\micro \second}$.
+The masing pulses appear as distinct Gaussian-like peaks in the cavity amplitude with progressively increasing full widths at half maximum (FWHM) ranging from around $\SI{1.5}{\micro \second}$ to $\SI{3.8}{\micro \second}$.
+Each pulse has a random but nearly constant phase as determined from the IQ-quadratures of the cavity amplitude, corresponding to coherent pulsed masing with near transform-limited FWHM bandwidths ranging from around $\SI{400}{\kilo \hertz}$ to $\SI{120}{\kilo \hertz}$.
+Following the early sequence of discrete pulses, the emission evolves into a quasi-continuous regime that persists for up to $\SI{1}{\milli \second}$.